linpeibiao/MCPDocSearch/README.md

 python -m mcp_server.main
 ```

-However, it needs to be run from the project's root directory (`doc-crawler`) so that Python can find the `mcp_server` module.
+However, it needs to be run from the project's root directory (`MCPDocSearch`) so that Python can find the `mcp_server` module.

 ### 3. Configuring Cursor

-To use this server with Cursor, create a `.cursor/mcp.json` file in the root of this project (`doc-crawler/.cursor/mcp.json`) with the following content:
+To use this server with Cursor, create a `.cursor/mcp.json` file in the root of this project (`MCPDocSearch/.cursor/mcp.json`) with the following content:

 ```json
 {